 Just what drives massage clients to keep coming back to your massage practice or spa?
 A focus group study conducted in 2007 in New Zealand sought to find that out.
-In “Why Do Clients Keep Coming Back for Massage,” which ran in Massage Today last year, contributor Sandra K. Anderson explores some of the findings of the study.
+In “Why Do Clients Keep Coming Back for Massage,” which ran in Massage Today last year, contributor Sandra K. Anderson explores some of the study's findings.
 The focus group study conducted by phone included such questions as:

 The study found that driving forces behind continued massage included:

-- Experience described as positive -- therapist relationship, effective touch and a proactive approach to health maintenance
+The experience described as a positive -- therapist relationship, effective touch, and a proactive approach to health maintenance

-The ambience and aesthetics of the environment contributes a lot to making the massage experience memorable.
-Your choice of wall colors, reception area furnishings, and the music you play during a treatment all make a difference in feeding a client’s senses and leaving a lasting impression.
+The ambiance and aesthetics of the environment contribute a lot to making the massage experience memorable.
+Your choice of wall colors, reception area furnishings, and the music you play during treatment all make a difference in feeding a client’s senses and leaving a lasting impression.
 Even little extras like placing a hot pack on your client’s back or a pillow or rolled towel under the neck go a long way toward making clients feel comfortable and wanting to return for more.

 Choice of lubricants is becomingly more important to clients who may have preferences for organic products or allergies to certain ingredients, such as nuts.
-The type of essential oils you use is playing a greater role in massage to alleviate pain and create a greater sense of well-being.
+The type of essential oils you use plays a greater role in massage to alleviate pain and create a greater sense of well-being.